snakemake/snakemake/docs/snakefiles/rules.rst

         shell:
             "..."

-If limits for the resources are given via the command line, e.g.
+If workflow-wide limits for the resources are given via the command line, e.g.

 .. code-block:: console

-    $ snakemake --resources mem_mb=100
+    $ snakemake --resources mem_mb=200

 the scheduler will ensure that the given resources are not exceeded by running jobs.